-Firewood collection (including pine cones and pine needles) is not permitted in Yosemite Valley.
+Firewood collection is not permitted in Yosemite Valley, except it is allowed only within campground boundaries.
+(Do not collect pines and needles.)
 Please don't bring firewood from more than 50 miles away to prevent spread of forest pests.
 You can purchase firewood at stores near most campgrounds.

 Camping Outside of Campgrounds and Sleeping in Vehicles

 Camping or sleeping in vehicles is permitted only in designated campsites.
 Sleeping in vehicles is not permitted anywhere else in Yosemite.

 People per Campsite

 A maximum of six people (including children) are allowed per campsite.
 There is no limit on the number of tents (as long as they all fit into the campsite).

 Vehicles Per Campsite